fun33333/HDMS/Docs/04-Ticket-Lifecycle.md

 ### **6. Draft Handling**

 **Creation:**
-* Requester can save drafts before submission
+* requestor can save drafts before submission
 * Drafts are not visible to Moderator

 **Expiration:**